rodhervan/SkyImFeatures/README.md

 ### Installation

-1. It is suggested to create a virtual environment (although optional), for this make sure venv in installed or install it from terminal
+1. It is suggested to create a virtual environment (although optional), for this make sure venv is installed or install it from terminal
 ```bash
    pip install virtualenv
 ```